fbpx

 The integration mirrors a similar move Paramount made in 2023 when it folded Showtime’s standalone streaming service into Paramount+, later rebranding the top tier as Paramount Premium.

-The consolidation also follows Paramount’s 2025 merger with Skydance Media, which brought new leadership and a renewed focus on simplifying the company’s streaming strategy.
-Skydance CEO David Ellison, now head of the combined company, previously announced plans to unify Paramount+, BET+ and the ad-supported Pluto TV under a shared technology platform.
+The consolidation also follows Skydance Media’s deal to acquire Paramount Global, which brought new leadership and a renewed focus on simplifying the company’s streaming strategy.
+Skydance CEO David Ellison, now head of the combined company, has previously discussed plans to unify Paramount+, BET+, and the ad-supported Pluto TV under a shared technology platform.

-If Paramount completes its proposed acquisition of Warner Bros.
-Discovery, Ellison has indicated the company could ultimately combine Paramount+ with WBD’s HBO+ service into a single streaming platform.
+If Paramount ultimately completes its proposed acquisition of Warner Bros.
+Discovery, Ellison has indicated the company could eventually combine Paramount+ with WBD’s HBO+ service into a single streaming platform.

 BET brand remains intact